MarginallyClever/Arm3/README.md

-= Arm3-v1 =
+# arm3-v1

 An open source palletizing robot based on the ABB 460.

-For more information please visit http://www.marginallyclever.com/shop/robot-arms/palletizing-robot-1
+For more information please visit [Marginally Clever's official page](http://www.marginallyclever.com/shop/robot-arms)

-== copyright ==
+### copyright

 This file is part of Arm3-v1.